startupjing/Tech_Notes/R/R_language.md

   - test NA: `is.na()`
   - test NaN: `is.nan()`
   - number of NA: `sum(is.na(data))`
+  - `summary(data)` provides the count of NA's for each variable in the dataframe

 ### Data Frames
 + creating data frames